Deliverance - 1

 - Zipporah – Moses' Midianite wife, mother of his two sons, daughter of Jethro the priest of the Most High God.

-Probably his youngest son since Moses was circumcised and had probably circumcised his first-born but for some reason had not yet done so with the younger.
+The subject in question is probably the youngest son since Moses was circumcised and had probably circumcised his first-born but for some reason had not yet done so with the younger.
 Moses gathered his family and began the journey back to Egypt to mobilize his people, gather the elders and make his request to Pharaoh to release the Israelites.
-While at a lodging place on route, the Lord (probably in appearance as an angel) appears to Zipporah and his uncircumcised son, not Moses (some translations say Moses or his son in the margin).
+While at a lodging place on route, the Lord (probably in appearance as an angel) appeared to Zipporah and her uncircumcised child, him refers to the uncircumcised son, not Moses (some translations say Moses or his son in the margin).
 God had said that all males had to be circumcised or they were cut off from the people.

 But an uncircumcised male who is not circumcised in the flesh of his foreskin, that person shall be cut off from his people; he has broken My covenant."